AdrianKuklaPL/AdrianKuklaPL/README.md

 ## Hi there 👋
 Nice to meet you.
 Thank you for taking the time to read my README profile.
 Intro: Polish born and raised in Ireland.
 Currently attaining a Masters in Analytics & Data Science at Georgia Tech.
-Would love to explore collaborations with other GitHub community members on fun data science projects.
+Would love to explore collaborations with other GitHub community members on fun data science, machine learning and AI projects.
 Experience in financial & insurance analytics.
 Qualified actuary with a passion for mountaineering.
 CFA Level I and Level II exams cleared above 90th percentile.
 Studied actuarial science and finance at UCD in Dublin, Ireland.

 - 🔭 I’m currently working on data science and machine learning projects for my portfolio.
 - 🌱 I’m currently learning machine learning tools as a MS Analytics graduate student at Georgia Tech.
 Learning about deep learning, natural language processing, machine learning.